Let's Dance (Chris Montez song): Slade version

-"Let's Dance" was covered by British rock band Slade in 1985 for their studio/compilation album Crackers – The Christmas Party Album.
+"Let's Dance" was covered by English rock band Slade in 1985 for their studio/compilation album Crackers.
+In 1988, the band released their version as a single through their label Cheapskate.
+It failed to reach the top 100 of the UK Singles Chart.
 The version was produced by bassist Jim Lea.
-In 1988, the band released their version as a single, dubbed the "1988 Remix".
-It failed to chart in the UK.

 Background

-Having reverted to their own independent label Cheapskate in 1987, Slade were largely inactive in 1988, having agreed to take an 18-month break.
-However, in November 1988, the band decided to release their 1985 cover of "Let's Dance" as a single, but it failed to gain sufficient radio airplay and did not reach the charts.
+Slade were largely inactive in 1988 after the band members agreed to take an 18-month break and pursue their own interests.
+Towards the end of the year, the band made a "last minute" decision to release a single in the UK through their independent label, Cheapskate.
+They chose to release their cover of "Let's Dance", taken from their 1985 studio/compilation album Crackers.
+Given the name "1988 Remix", the single failed to gain sufficient radio airplay and failed to reach the top 100 of the UK Singles Chart, stalling at number 152.

-"Let's Dance" had been recorded for Crackers.
-In a 1989 interview with Guitarist, guitarist Dave Hill recalled: "We just did a rock version of it for a laugh, and thought we'd stick it out."
-Speaking of the band's decision to release it as a single, Holder said in a 1989 fan club interview: "We thought it was a good track.
-We decided that "Let's Dance" stood a good chance of getting some airplay so we decided to put the record out, but it wasn't the case.
-Only the commercial stations like Piccadilly and some of the others played it regularly, but without Radio One, you're sunk."
+In a 1989 interview with Guitarist, guitarist Dave Hill recalled of the track, "We just did a rock version of it for a laugh and thought we'd stick it out."
+Speaking of the band's decision to release it as a single, Holder revealed in a 1989 fan club interview, "We thought it was a good track.
+We decided that [it] stood a good chance of getting some airplay so we decided to put the record out but it wasn't the case.
+Only the commercial stations like Piccadilly and some of the others played it regularly but without Radio One, you're sunk."

 Release

-"Let's Dance" was released on 7" vinyl and 3" CD by Cheapskate Records in the UK only.
-The 7" vinyl included the B-side "Standing on the Corner", which was an album track taken from the band's 1974 album Slade in Flame.
-For the CD version, two extra tracks were added; "Far Far Away" and "How Does It Feel".
-Both were also taken from Slade in Flame.
+"Let's Dance" was released in the UK on 7-inch vinyl and 3-inch CD by Cheapskate on 28 November 1988.
+The B-side, "Standing on the Corner", is a track from the band's 1974 album Slade in Flame.
+The CD format featured an additional two tracks from Slade in Flame, "Far Far Away" and "How Does It Feel".

 Critical reception

-Upon its release, the single was reviewed on the BBC Radio 1 programme Singled Out.
-Those who reviewed the single were producers Stock, Aitken, and Waterman.
-All three reminisced about the band with DJ Mike Read, stating what a great band they were.
-Mike Stock commented that Noddy Holder was the greatest pure rock 'n' roll singer since John Lennon.
+Upon its release, the single was reviewed on the BBC Radio 1 programme Singled Out, where those who reviewed the single were producers Stock, Aitken, and Waterman.
+All three reminisced about the band with DJ Mike Read and stated what a great band they were.
+Mike Stock also remarked that Noddy Holder was the greatest rock 'n' roll singer since John Lennon.